phosphore/twitter-bot/README.md

 3. Register an [application](http://apps.twitter.com) and change the consumerKey, consumerSecret, accessToken and accessTokenSecret from 'events/bot.json'
 4. Customize the replies
 5. Open bot.php and change the path for your json configuration file
+6. Set up a cron job to execute bot.php

 You may also want to play with the code in bot.php.
 I tried to comment it as much as possible for your understanding, but you may need to read the [Twitter API's doc](https://dev.twitter.com/rest/public) to have an idea of what kind of objects are returned.

+##  Demo
+[Squarify bot](https://twitter.com/squarifybot) uses this piece of software.
+You can tweet an image mentioning *@squarifybot* and it will reply with the modified picture.

    :wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash::wavy_dash: